comit-network/create-comit-app/new_project/examples/btc_eth/README.md

 ## How to run this example

-1. Run `yarn env` to setup the environment.
+1. Run `yarn start-env` to setup the environment.

 In a separate terminal: